 The newer layers of frescoes have covered the old frescoes.
 In the sanctuary of the temple there are the following frescoes: the scene of Annunciation, Birth, Crucifixion, Lamentations, Sacrifice of Abraham, Baptism of the God-man, Archangel Michael and Virgin Mary, who is titled as Platytera.
 Inside the dome there is an imposing fresco of Pantocrator the following cyclic inscription in its base:

-Beneath the dome there are Cherubim, the twelve Apostles, the four Evangelists and John the Theologian.
-Other frescoes found in the church are: Archangel Michael riding a horse, Jesus as the Righteous Judge, the Second Coming and St. Minas, also riding a horse, whereon the year 1898 is carved.
+Beneath the dome are the Cherubim, the twelve Apostles, the four Evangelists, and John the Theologian.
+Other frescoes present in the church include the Archangel Michael on horseback, Jesus as the Righteous Judge, the Second Coming, and Saint Mina, also on horseback, on which the date 1898 is engraved.

-The iconostasis:
+The Iconostasis: